Fit for Diving

 • 18/20 metres as an Open Water Diver

-• 30 metres as an Advanced Diver
+• 30 metres as an Advanced/Deep Diver (max depth for recreational diving in Maldives by law)

+The dive guide is primarily there to brief you about the local diving conditions, potential hazards and guide you underwater from point A to point B. that's the main job of the guide.
 The dive guide should be a dive professional with training in emergency first response and knowledge about how to deal with diving accidents.
 The dive guide is responsible for choosing the dive site and should choose a dive site that is suitable for the whole group of divers.
 When the levels between divers in the group are different, then the group should be split in two and a second guide should guide the second group.

 When you believe that the guide is responsible for you and the dive, request a private guide who can take personal care of you.
 This is impossible in a big group.
 As you are certified, you have to plan and manage the dive with your buddy(s) in the limits of your certification.
 The dive guide can be there to help with problems but it is not the main job of a guide.
 Of course, most guides will help you when problems occur but the guide needs to see that you have a problem.
 When you are the last diver in a big group, this will be almost impossible.